 Run Docker Container as a Service

-Docker team recommends to use cross-platform built-in restart policy for running container as a service.
-For this, configure your docker service to start on system boot and simply add parameter
+Docker recommends using their cross-platform built-in restart policy for running a container as a service.
+For this, configure your Docker service to start on system boot and add the

-Here's an example of how to run YouTrack container as a service on Linux with help of
+Here's an example of how to run Hub container as a service on Linux with help of

-To run YouTrack container as a service on Linux with systemd:
+To run Hub container as a service on Linux with systemd

 Create a service descriptor file

-Enable starting the service on system boot with the following command:systemctl enable docker.youtrack
+Enable starting the service on system boot with the following command:systemctl enable docker.hub

 You can also stop and start the service manually at any moment with the following commands, respectively: